realityexpander/How_to_program_from_ground_up/README.md

       - ### Abstract Classes
         - Very similar to interfaces but can have default implementations of the methods & include variables.
-        - Think of "The General Category" instead of a specific case, like "documents" is the general category and PDFs, Excel files and Text files are specific "concrete" kinds or "implementations" of documents.
+        - I like to forget the word `abstract` and think of "The General Category" instead of a specific case, like "documents" is the general category (abstract idea) of a generic "thing to structure and retain data."
+        - PDFs, Excel files and Text files are specific "concrete" kinds (or "implementations") of the abstract idea of "documents."
         - The `abstract class` is usually `extend`ed by the subclass and then the methods are overridden by the subclass
           ```mermaid
           ---